manuelbomi/Data-Engineering--Elasticsearch-Logstash-Kibana-Network-on-Linux-Installation-and-Operationalizing/README.md

 ![image](https://github.com/user-attachments/assets/0b7268e6-4222-4250-b7d4-8b86f2dcf76b)

 On Kibana, search for Elastic Dev tools.
-On the Dev tool, to observe all available indexes on the Elasticsearch database.
-Type:
+On the Dev tool, to observe all available indexes (tables) on the Elasticsearch database, type:

   - GET /_cat/indices?v